COSC3020/pancake-sort-cniemitalo/README.md

 ## My Answer

 The asymptotic runtime for the number of comparisions of pancakes would be
 $\Theta(n)$ in the best case because it would only need to check that every element is in it's correct place, which they all would be.
-It would be $\Theta(n^2)$ in the worst case because it would need to check that it's not in the correct place, and then not in the first case, before flipping the elements.
+It would be $\Theta(n^2)$ for the worst case....

 I think the asymptotic runtime complexity of my algorithm in terms of flips would be none for the best case, in which it's already sorted so there would be no need to do any flips.
-And in the worst case, it would be $\Theta(n)$, doing two flips for every element.
+And in the worst case, it would be $\Theta(n)$.
+The maximum number of flips would be 2 for every element, making it a linear number of flips.

 ## Sources and Plagiarism